CRAZY CANVAS

 What are the wedges for?

-Every MHP stretched canvas from 30x30cm comes with 8 wooden stretcher wedges.
-These are used to re-stretch a painted canvas that has lost its shape.
-Here we explain in detail how and when to re-stretch a stretched canvas.
+All CRAZY CANVAS formats 40x50 cm and larger come with a bag of 8 wood wedges.
+These are used to re-stretch a painted canvas that has started to sag.
+Below we explain in detail how and when to re-stretch a stretched canvas.
+Standard wedges are made of pinewood, but there are also extra stable wedges made of beech hardwood.

 Wooden wedges used for streching in the corners of stretched canvas